-If no button of the left combination switch is pressed when the menu is open, the menu closes automatically after about 20 seconds.
-Pressing the SET button again calls up the menu last opened.
+If no button on the left combination switch is pressed when the menu is open, the menu closes automatically after about 20 seconds.
+Pressing the SET button again opens the last menu opened.

 7.25.1 KTM MY RIDE (optional)